elgrons/VendorOrderTracker.Solution/README.md

 * 🛒 _Has an Order class.
 This class includes properties for the title, the description, the price, and the date._

-* 🛒 _The homepage of the app at the root path [localhost:5000/] is be a splash page welcoming the baker and providing them with a link to a Vendors page._
+* 🛒 _The homepage of the app at the root path [localhost:5000/] is be a splash page welcoming the bakery and providing them with a link to a Vendors page._

-* 🛒 _The vendors page contains a link to a page presenting the baker with a form they can fill out to create a new Vendor.
+* 🛒 _The vendors page contains a link to a page presenting the bakery with a form they can fill out to create a new Vendor.
 After the form is submitted, the new Vendor object should be saved into a static List and the baker should be routed back to the homepage._

-* 🛒 _The baker is able to click a Vendor's name and go to a new page that will display all of that Vendor's orders._
+* 🛒 _The bakery is able to click a Vendor's name and go to a new page that will display all of that Vendor's orders._

-* 🛒 _The baker is provided with a link to a page presenting them with a form to create a new Order for a particular Vendor._
+* 🛒 _The bakery is provided with a link to a page presenting them with a form to create a new Order for a particular Vendor._

 ## Setup/Installation Requirements